Kevma50287/phase-1-Personal-Project/README.md

 6. When a certain Pokemon name is entered the Pokemon logo in the middle will be changed to the picture of the Pokemon.
 Also the stats will be changed according to the specific stats of the Pokemon
 7. Clicking on the image of the Pokemon to switch between default and shiny forms.

+## Stretch Goal - Who's that Pokemon?
 8. FOR GAME MODE (Who's that Pokemon?): After clicking on the button to switch to game mode, a counter will appear in the top right corner to track the number of correct guesses, and a blocked out image of a random pokemon will be generated
 9. Background images still change to give hint to players as to the type of pokemon
 10. Submission to the form will now check if the inserted guess (not case-sensitive) matches the name of the pokemon.
 If correct, counter goes up one.
 11. Instead of displaying the pokemon name above the form, it will provide instructions on how to proceed with the game
 12. Clicking on the image of the pokemon will reroll the image

+---

 ## Sources